MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

     header = "You have triggered an error with the command " + erroredCommand + ".
 Try using the following command to get help:";
     actions.Add("Get-Help " + erroredCommand);
-    footer = "You can also check online docs at learn.microsoft.com";
+    footer = "You can also check online docs at https://learn.microsoft.com/search/?terms=" + erroredCommand;

+    _candidates = actions;
     return new FeedbackItem(header, actions, footer, FeedbackDisplayLayout.Portrait);
 }
 ```